shamim-iq/Container-deployment-to-ECS-kubernetes-with-fastapi/README.md

 ## Step-by-Step Guide

-1. **Launch an EC2 Instance:**
+1. **Launch an EC2 Instance or use your local machine:**
-    - Launch a "t2.medium" Ubuntu instance with 15GB storage.
+    - Launch a "t2.medium" Ubuntu instance with 15GB storage or use your local machine.

 2. **Update and Clone Repository:**
     - SSH into the instance and run the following commands: